Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Enter the Peristaltic Pump

 You might be wondering how I stumbled onto the peristaltic pump amidst all my chaos.
 I read somewhere that it could help keep the nutrient mix circulating, which made sense.
 After all, the word “peristaltic” sounded fancy enough, like something only the pros used.
-My neighbor, Sam, who tinkers with everything lawnmowers to old motorcycles, offered an old pump he had lying around, claiming it was the gold standard for aquaponics.
+My neighbor, Sam, who tinkers with everything from lawnmowers to old motorcycles, offered an old pump he had lying around, claiming it was the gold standard for aquaponics.

 So, what did I do?
 I thought, "How hard could it be?"
 With some basic tools—a Phillips head screwdriver and a work lamp (for those late-night tinkering sessions)—I went to town.
 I attached the hoses and connected everything, praying it would work like magic.